 Assassin’s Creed

-Assassin’s Creed started in 2007 with the master assassin named Altaïr Ibn-La’Ahad set during the Third Crusade in the Holy Land in 1191.
-It grew to become Ubisoft’s most successful franchise in the history of the publisher.
+Assassin’s Creed tells the tale of a master assassin named Altaïr Ibn-La’Ahad, set during the Third Crusade in the Holy Land in 1191.
+It grew to become Ubisoft’s most successful franchise in history, with over a dozen core sequels.

 One of the most significant contributions of Assassin’s Creed was its emphasis on historical settings and storytelling.
 The game meticulously recreated cities like Jerusalem, Acre, and Damascus, allowing players to explore and interact with these environments in ways that were both educational and entertaining.